NY finds $1B in hidden transfers by family behind OxyContin

 They point to $20 million shifted from a Purdue parent company to Sackler, who then redirected substantial amounts to shell companies that own family homes in Manhattan and the Hamptons.
 Another $64 million in transfers to Sackler came from a previously unknown family trust, using a Swiss account, prosecutors said in their filing.

 Representatives for the branch of the family that includes Mortimer D.A.
-Sackler did not immediately respond to requests for comment.
+Sackler did not respond to requests for comment Friday.

 The filing, made in a New York court, follows decisions by that state and others to reject a tentative settlement with Stamford, Connecticut-based Purdue, announced this week, arguing it does not do enough to make amends for the company’s and family’s alleged roles in flooding U.S. communities with prescription painkillers.